It’s safe to say that most people know their grandparents’ names. Maybe even where they were born and their birthdays.

 - Blank charts (available free online at Ancestry.com, TribalPages.com or Genealogy.com)

-- Write her name and date and place of birth in the Person #1 space
+- Write their own name and date and place of birth in the Person #1 space

-- Give her a copy of her birth certificate to put in her box
+- Give your child a copy of their birth certificate to put in their box

-- Provide her with her parents’ birth information (with copies of birth certificates if possible)
+- Provide your child with parents’ birth information (with copies of birth certificates if possible)

-- Next, she’ll need to gather her grandparents’ information.
-If they are living, she can interview them for their birthdates, birthplaces, and marriage dates and places.
-If one or more are not living, she will need to interview other family members for the information, which should include the date and place of death.
-Encourage her to ask for copies of birth, marriage and, if necessary, death certificates.
+- Next, your child will need to gather their grandparents’ information.
+If the grandparents are living, your child can interview them for their birthdates, birthplaces, and marriage dates and places.
+If one or more are not living, your child will need to interview other family members for the information, which should include the date and place of death.
+Encourage your child to ask for copies of birth, marriage and, if necessary, death certificates.

 - Now the investigation becomes a bit harder.
 Many children today do not have living great-grandparents.
-Your child may have to interview you or her grandparents for information about this generation.
-In addition, documentation can be difficult to obtain, but the determined detective may be able to locate them in family files, city records offices or online.
+Your child may have to interview you or their grandparents for information about this generation.
+In addition, documentation can be difficult to obtain, but the determined detective may be able to locate them in family files, city records offices, or online.

-- Each generation past that of her great-grandparents will present bigger challenges, and with that comes the possibility of greater satisfaction, when long-forgotten family members are rediscovered.
+- Each generation past that great-grandparents will present bigger challenges, and with that comes the possibility of greater satisfaction, when long-forgotten family members are rediscovered.